6 Types of Semiconductor Devices and their Applications

 • Omron LY2-DC12 – 12V DC relay, DPDT

-Semiconductor Devices Are at The Core of Modern Technology
+Semiconductor Devices Are at the Heart of Modern Technology

 They enable everything from smartphones to space exploration.
-Understanding the six major types of discrete devices, optical devices, microwave devices, sensors, ICs, and hybrid ICs, will help you make informed decisions when choosing components for your projects.
+Understanding the six main types of discrete devices—optical devices, microwave devices, sensors, ICs, and hybrid ICs—will help you make informed decisions when choosing components for your projects.

-As you have read in this article, each of these devices has unique characteristics and applications, making them indispensable in a wide range of industries.
+As you've read in this article, each of these devices has unique characteristics and applications, making them indispensable in a wide range of industries.

 References :